Daniel J. Vance MS, LPC, NCC

 CONFIDENTIALITY: Confidentiality is maintained as part of the counseling process in accord with my profession's ethical standards.
 Your written authorization is required for release of information or records, such as to your physician.
 Exceptions to confidentiality are made in the event of court order, clear and imminent danger to you or another person, or suspected abuse of children, people with disabilities, or the elderly.
 In addition, as required by Minnesota statute, all LPCs must work under supervision for a period of time after initial licensure.
 My supervisors are John Rapking, a Licensed Marriage and Family Therapist, and Maurice Shoen, LICSW.
 It is possible your particular case may be discussed with either of these two; if this does happen, your name and other identifying information will be masked to protect your identity.
 Also, I sometimes take notes during sessions.
 This helps me obtain a richer understanding of our work together, which may lead to more effective ways to help you reach your goals.
 All notes are kept in a locked file cabinet.
 You may see these notes at any time.
 They are yours and for your benefit.

 INSURANCE: Daniel J. Vance accepts most insurance plans, but does not work directly with your insurance.
 However, if you request that we submit information to your insurance, we may use and disclose health information about you so the services you receive may be billed to and payment may be collected from you, an insurance company, or another third party.
-I understand if I am using my health insurance to pay for services with Daniel that insurance claims may be billed under Mankato Marriage and Family Therapy Center or Krisma Counseling of Fairmont.
-MMFTC or Krisma Counseling will have access to your personal information.
-MMFTC, in particular, contracts with a professional Electronic Health Record (EHR) service and a professional medical billing agency.
-They will have access to the date, time, type of service provided, and other personal information required to bill insurance.
-They will also store the EHR for all clients of MMFTC.
-These agencies and their employees are bound by confidentiality rules/HIPAA, and are required to view or use information only as needed to provide their services.
-For example, if you have asked us to submit information to your healthcare provider and your healthcare provider requests a copy of your health records, or a portion thereof, in order to determine whether or not payment is warranted under the terms of your policy or contract, we are permitted to use and disclose your personal health information.
-We may also tell your health plan about services you are going to receive, to obtain prior approval or to determine whether your plan will cover the rest of the services.
+I understand if I am using my health insurance to pay for services with Daniel that insurance claims will be billed under Krisma Counseling of Fairmont.
+Krisma Counseling will have access to your personal information and to the date, time, type of service provided, and other personal information required to bill insurance.
+It will also store the record.
+Krisma Counseling and its employees are bound by confidentiality rules/HIPAA, and are required to view or use information only as needed to provide services.

 COMMUNICATION, INCLUDING POLICIES FOR EMERGENCIES: My office telephone number is 507-726-6550 and email address is firstname.lastname@example.org.
 You may leave messages on my voice mail.
 I regularly check voice mail and email and will reply soon as possible.
 If you cannot safely wait for my reply, please go to your nearest hospital emergency room or dial 911.